West Yorkshire Police - Crime Data Integrity inspection 2018

 We found that the FCR had correctly authorised 18 out of 19 cancelled rape offences.
 Designated decision makers (DDMs) are responsible for other crime cancellation decisions.
 The DDMs had correctly authorised the cancellation of:

 - 17 out of 20 violence offences; and

 If a crime has been cancelled or transferred to another force to investigate, victims should always know the status of their reported crime.
 If the force decides to cancel a recorded crime, the very least the victim should expect is an explanation of why the force decided this.
 We found that of the 43 victims who should have been informed of the transfer or cancellation, 39 had been.

 These findings show that the process for dealing with crime cancellations is generally effective.

 Code of Practice for Victims of Crime

-The Code of Practice for Victims of Crime gives police forces clear guidance about the service they should give crime victims.
+The Code of Practice for Victims of Crime (Document) gives police forces clear guidance about the service they should give crime victims.
 We have concluded the force is aware of its responsibilities under this code.